SIAM NATURAL

 and increased metabolism (supporting thyroid and mitochondrial function).

-that it has a neutral effect on cholesterol and triglyceride levels.
-Being a
+has shown that it has a neutral effect on cholesterol and triglyceride levels.

 saturated fat, it is stable and not oxidized easily, probably explaining why